 \end{figure*}

-The cause for this issue rooted in the ideal nature of the actuators and devices, meaning that there are no constraints on the torque actuators can provide, the devices are assumed to be massless, and actuators do not have any reflected inertia effect.
+The cause for this issue is rooted in the ideal nature of the actuators and devices, meaning that there are no constraints that the torque actuators can provide, the devices are assumed to be massless, and actuators do not have any reflected inertia effect.
 The muscle activation in Figure \ref{Fig_IdealExo_MusclesActivation}, which shows the effect of the biarticular device on the activation of representative muscles, is sufficient and can be generalized for both configurations of the assistive device. \\

 The devices affected the activity of muscles of the lower extremity.
-This effect was significant on the Bicep femoris short head, Semimembranosus, and vasti muscles in which their activation was replaced by another set of actuators, including muscles and ideal actuators.
+This effect was significant on the Bicep femoris shorthead , Semimembranosus, and vasti muscles, in which their activation was replaced by another set of actuators, including muscles and ideal actuators.
 The rectus femoris, which is a large knee extensor and a hip flexor biarticular muscle, was considerably increased during the stance phase.
 This increase occurred so that the optimizer could take advantage of the rectus femoris high force-generating capacity to exert hip flexion and knee extension moments more economically.
-In the meanwhile, this high muscular activity of the rectus femoris resulted in high knee extension and hip flexion moments exceeding net joint moment of the joints which was neutralized by ideal actuators that can extremely economical for applying high torques due to its high optimal force assignments.\\
+In the meanwhile, this high muscular activity of the rectus femoris resulted in high knee extension and hip flexion moments exceeding the net joint moment of the joints which was neutralized by ideal actuators, which can be extremely economical for applying high torques due to its high optimal force assignments.\\

-This set of activation in which hip flexion and knee extension required moment could be applied by more cost-effective muscles and actuators, resulted in a substantial reduction in the activity of psoas and iliacus muscles as two major hip flexor muscles and the vasti muscles (vastus lateralis, vastus intermedius, and vastus medialis) as knee extensor set of muscles.
-The semimembranous muscle is another biarticular muscle contributing to hip extension and knee flexion moments, which was affected by the assistive devices, and the new set of actuation was practically replaced its activity.
-The medial gastrocnemius as a critical knee flexor and ankle plantar flexor muscle was influenced by the assistive devices in which its activity was substantially reduced, yet the muscle remained partially active to supply an ankle plantarflexion moment.
+This set of activation, in which hip flexion and knee extension required moment could be applied by more cost-effective muscles and actuators, resulted in a substantial reduction in the activity of psoas and iliacus muscles as two major hip flexor muscles and the vasti muscles (vastus lateralis, vastus intermedius, and vastus medialis) as the knee extensor set of muscles.
+The semimembranous muscle is another biarticular muscle contributing to hip extension and knee flexion moments, which was affected by the assistive devices, and the new set of actuation practically replaced its activity.
+The medial gastrocnemius as a critical knee flexor and ankle plantar flexor muscle was influenced by the assistive devices, in which its activity was substantially reduced, yet the muscle remained partially active to supply an ankle plantarflexion moment.
 The reduction of ankle plantarflexion moment was compensated by increasing the soleus activity as another primary ankle plantarflexor muscle.
-The assistive devices affected the activity of the gluteus medius muscles as well, which are not only responsible for a significant fraction of hip abduction moment, but also they contribute to hip motion in the sagittal plane as well and hip rotation.\\
+The assistive devices affected the activity of the gluteus medius muscles as well, which not only are responsible for a significant fraction of hip abduction moment, but also contribute to hip motion in the sagittal plane as well as hip rotation.\\

-The anterior and posterior portions of the gluteus medius muscle, besides their primary contribution to hip abduction, were supporting the hip extension and flexion and its lateral and medial rotations.
-Though, the contribution of these muscles to the hip sagittal moment replaced by assistive devices and a modified set of activations in assisted subjects, and it resulted in their muscular activity reduction.\\
+The anterior and posterior portions of the gluteus medius muscle, besides their primary contribution to hip abduction, supported hip extension and flexion and its lateral and medial rotations.
+However, the contribution of these muscles to the hip sagittal moment was replaced by assistive devices and a modified set of activations in assisted subjects, resulting in their muscular activity reduction.\\

-The main differences between the muscular activity of the subjects walking normally and subjects walking while carrying a heavy load on the torso were the magnitude and timing of the muscular activations, which were observed already in other profiles as well.
-This load condition affected partially some muscles like Semimembranosus in which the muscles were not entirely replaced by the ideal devices.
+The main differences between the muscular activity of the subjects walking normally and subjects walking while carrying a heavy load on the torso were the magnitude and timing of the muscular activations, which had been observed in other profiles as well.
+This load condition partially affected some muscles like Semimembranosus in which the muscles were not entirely replaced by the ideal devices.